Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 + KIDOZ Interstitial View content tool - the `KidozInterstitial`content tool
 + KIDOZ Rewarded View content tool - the `KidozRewarded`

-** Note that you need to select either Interstital OR Rewarded during application lifetime.
+** Up to version 0.8.0.0: You need to select either Interstital OR Rewarded during application lifetime.
+From version 0.8.0.0 (included): You can use both Interstital AND Rewarded during application lifetime.

 _Deprecated units_:
 + KIDOZ Feed View content tool - the `FeedView`